kjaleshire/october/README.md

 Project October

-A simple threaded HTTP daemon written mainly for self-educational purposes.
+A threaded HTTP daemon written mainly for self-educational purposes.

 Only supports GET requests.
 A request is serviced FIFO by a spawned handler thread which exits on completion.

-Potentially buggy as hell any given build.
-See TODO file for a list of planned modifications.

-Build:

-$ cc -o october october.c
+Very much alpha until otherwise indicated.

+Build (inside 'october' directory):

+$ make
 $ sudo ./october

-(root is the only way to bind a UNIX C program to a well-known port in OS X)

 (c) 2012 Kyle J Aleshire
 All rights reserved